5 Reasons Why Failure is Actually a Good Thing

 Failure benefit 2: The lessons learned are priceless

 Failure can be a useful way to shine a light to reveal what is really going on with your situation and what needs addressing.
-A few years ago, my parents and I bought a guesthouse & bar in Cambodia, with a friend of my dad’s as a partner in the venture.
+Many years ago, my parents and I bought a guesthouse & bar in Cambodia, with a friend of my dad’s as a partner in the venture.
 This was the expat’s dream of sun, sea and serving drinks to happy holiday makers & fellow westerners who have escaped the rat race.
 Bliss.

-However, just 9 months down the line and we had lost our investment & sold our share.
-We cut our losses and got out.
-The dream, gone.
-This was a dream come true, so how did it go sour so quickly?
-In hindsight, because we didn’t manage it as well as we could have from the very start – we hadn’t put the right systems in place, we hadn’t established ground rules and expectations with our partner, and problem after problem meant that our profit was being eaten into.
+So how did it go sour so quickly?
+In hindsight, it was because we didn’t manage it as well as we should have.
+We hadn’t put the right systems in place.
+We didn’t establish the ground rules and expectations with our partner, and problem after problem meant that our profit was being eaten into.

 After the initial hurt and anger, I came to realise that the lessons learned from this “failure” are priceless.
 I learned a great deal about carving out a business plan, forging a successful business partnership and how the small details in business matter.